Trackunit/developer-hub/api-docs/time-series-introduction.md

 Explore the available endpoints and interact with the Time Series API to retrieve valuable time series metrics for analysis and monitoring purposes.

+> 🚧 Alignment between the asset and telematics device counters
+>
+> In certain situations, such as retrofitting a telematics device, compensating values (PreRun1, PreRun2, PreIdle, PreKm) are applied to synchronize the readings between the asset and the telematics device's odometer and run counters.
+>
+> The implementation of these value adjustments is currently in development and will be incorporated starting from version 2 for the following metrics:
+> * PreRun1 on machine_insight_cumulative_operating_hours
+> * PreIdle on machine_insight_engine_total_idle_hours
+> * PreKm on machine_insight_total_vehicle_distance
+> * PreRun1 on advanced_sensor_run_1
+> * PreRun2 on advanced_sensor_run_2
+>
+> Please note that the version number is included as part of the metric identification.

 > 📘 Subscription requirement
 >
 > The Time Series API is only available to customers on the **Evolve & Expand** or the **Link, Lift & Leap** subscription packages.
 Data retention limits follow the chosen subscription package.